Chapter 34: Between Fire and Ash

 Dangerous.
 That was the word she always clung to when she looked at him, when she felt the heat of his presence so near.
 It was easier than acknowledging the other things—the way her breath hitched when he moved too close, the way her pulse betrayed her in his presence.

-But tonight, she had no escape.
+But tonight, there was no escape.

-Him and the way he was watching her now.
+The way he was watching her now.

 "You've been quiet," he murmured.